Skip to content

 History and Background

 I still remember the excitement in the numismatic community when the Platinum Eagle was authorized in 1995 under Public Law 104-208, thanks to the vision of Mint Director Philip N. Diehl, ANA President David L. Ganz, and Platinum Guild International’s Jacques Luben.
 In 1997, for the first time, the American Platinum Eagle was released, becoming a cornerstone of the American Eagle series, alongside gold, silver, and palladium coins.
 Initially offered in four denominations—1/10, 1/4, 1/2, and 1 troy ounce—each denomination represents a specific face value and weight, all struck in 99.95% pure platinum.
+Each coin features a mint mark, such as the 'W' for West Point, which indicates the mint of origin and enhances the coin's authenticity and collectibility.
 The series saw fractional sizes discontinued in 2008, leaving the 1-ounce coin as the standard.

 What draws me to this coin is its modern design, which features the Statue of Liberty on the obverse and other notable design elements on the reverse, and its government-backed guarantee of weight, content, and purity.
 The proof versions, with their annually rotating reverses, are a collector’s dream, while the bullion coins appeal to investors like me who value platinum’s rarity.